DIY Tips DIY Stores Best Buys DIY Review DIY Market DIY Network

 My friend and I wasted £20.00 on this show (and more on food & travel) which would have been better spent on plants - my main reason for going to this garden exhibition at the first place.
 Well, I’ll certainly not attend next year and advise people to spend their money on plants & books or going to some real gardens for inspirations.

-One Response to “Urban Gardens”
+One response to “Urban Gardens”